-Based on average shares outstanding.
+- Based on average shares outstanding.
 Total returns exclude any applicable sales charges, including contingent deferred sales charges.
-This column reflects the impact, if any, of certain waivers/reimbursements from CRMC and/or AFS.
-During some of the years shown, CRMC waived a portion of Investment advisory services fees.
-In addition, during one of the years shown, AFS waived a portion of transfer agent services fees.
-In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for Class F-3 shares.
-In addition, during some of the years shown, CRMC reimbursed a portion of transfer agent services fees for certain share classes.
-Atlice of our binclude expenses of any Central Funds.
-The fund indirectly bears its proportionate share of the expenses of any Central Funds.
-All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
+This column reflects the impact of certain waivers and/or reimbursements from CRMC and/or AFS, if any. - 4 Ratios do not include expenses of any Central Funds.
+The fund indirectly bears its proportionate share of the expenses - 5 All or a significant portion of assets in this class consisted of seed capital invested by CRMC and/or its affiliates.
 Fees for distribution services are not charged or accrued on these seed capital assets.
-If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total accuracion anese seeu capital assets.
-If such tees were paid by the fund on seed capit return would have been lower.
-Amount lees than \$1 million.
-Based on operations for a period that is less than a full year.
-Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020.
-Not annualized.
+If such fees were paid by the fund on seed capital assets, fund expenses would have been higher and net income and total return would have been lower.

-Rates do not include the fund's portfolio activity with respect to any Central Funds.
+- 6 Amount less than \$1 million. - Based on operations for a period that is less than a full year. - 8 Class 529-F-2 and 529-F-3 shares began investment operations on October 30, 2020. - 10Annualized. - 11 Rates do not include the fund's portfolio activity with respect to any Central Funds.